aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Fri Jul 26 05:08:43 2024
+Last update: Sat Jul 27 05:07:50 2024

 ### Let's play! 🎮